-

 - Organ allocation and distribution is not based on social status, gender, or age.

-- Organs may be donated at any age, although the general age limit for tissue donation is 70.
+- Organs may be donated at any age.
 At the time of your death, medical professionals will determine whether your organs are usable.

 After You Sign the Registration

-When you sign the donor registration form, your name is added to a confidential database of potential donors, maintained by the Midwest Transplant Network.
+When you sign the donor registration form, your name is added to a confidential database of potential donors, which is maintained by the Midwest Transplant Network.